filipealmeida/probespawner/README.md

-class | The class of your output, one of “elasticsearch”, “rabbitmq”, “file” or “stdout” outputmodule | Alike the input, your module and name to import e.g.: `{ "module": "jelh", "name" : "Elasticsearch" }` or `{ "module": "rmqlh", "name" : "RabbitMQ" }` codec | Transformations to the data, e.g.: `json_lines` (see rabbitMQ example) messageTemplate | A dictionary to append to be sent/added in the output message
+class | The class of your output, one of “elasticsearch”, “rabbitmq”, “file” or “stdout” outputmodule | Alike the input, your module and name to import e.g.: `{ "module": "jelh", "name" : "Elasticsearch" }` or `{ "module": "rmqlh", "name" : "RabbitMQ" }` codec | Transformations to the data, e.g.: `json_lines` (see rabbitMQ example) messageTemplate | A dictionary to append to be sent/added in the output message, can use $cycle and $data variables
 ### Elasticsearch (jelh.py)
 Field | Description
 --- | ---